Skip to Content

 What type of hearing aids support sensorial hearing loss?

-Hearing aids for sensorineural hearing loss offer many benefits, enhancing auditory experiences and improving overall quality of life are but a few.
-The following devices amplify sounds, making speech clearer and more distinguishable.
+Hearing aids for sensorineural hearing loss offer many benefits, enhancing hearing experiences while boosting overall quality of life.
+The following devices increase sound levels, making speech clearer and easier to distinguish.

 BTE hearing aids (Behind-the-Ear)

-These are a common and versatile option for those with sensorineural hearing loss.
+These are a common and multi-purpose selection for those with sensorineural hearing loss.
 These devices rest comfortably behind the ear and are connected to an earpiece or earmold that fits inside the ear canal.

-BTE hearing aids are suitable for various degrees of hearing loss and offer features such as directional microphones and telecoil technology.
+BTE hearing aids are appropriate for a range of degrees of hearing loss and offer features such as directional microphones and telecoil technology.
 In the UK, BTE aids are particularly recommended for older adults or those with dexterity issues, as they are easier to handle and maintain.

 Related reading: Discover BTE hearing aids